Flags Header

 To learn more about tax residency, you may visit the IRS website for details of Publication 519 U.S. Tax Guide for Aliens, Substantial Presence Test, and Tax Residency Status Examples.

-Tax Forms You May Receive
+Tax Forms You May Receive (W-2, 1042-S, 1098-T, 1099)

-Depending on whether or not you earned income in the U.S. in 2023, you may receive some of the following documents for tax filing purpose.
+Depending on whether or not you earned income in the U.S. in 2025, you may receive some of the following documents for tax filing purpose.

 • Form W-2: Wage and Tax Statement is a tax form issued by the State of Kansas (employer) that summarizes wages paid and taxes withheld for a calendar year.
-It was sent in the mail on or before January 31.
+It will be sent in the mail on or before January 31.
 If you previously consented to view the W-2 electronically, you will not receive a printed form.
 You will need to logon to the State of Kansas Employee Self Service Portal to view and print the form.
 Visit the Kansas Employee Self-Service website to find details on viewing and printing form W-2.
 For questions about your W-2, please visit Wichita State University W-2 information.

 • Form 1042-S: Foreign Person's U.S. Source Income Subject to Withholding is a tax form issued by the university (employer) to nonresident aliens that summarizes taxable income and the corresponding tax withholding related to that income received by the nonresident aliens during a calendar year.
 If you received grant, fellowship payment, or scholarship amount that exceeded your tuition, you are likely to be issued form 1042-S. It shall be mailed out by the State mid-March.
 For questions, please see below: